-Social signals are social media metrics that signal popularity or relevance about specific and shareable content.
+Social signals are social media metrics that signal the popularity or relevance of specific and shareable content.
 Typical examples include likes, shares, comments, and views.

 It’s quite common for popular content/websites to be discussed and shared, so link building with social signals is about creating trust and naturalness.

 These are really good pillow links because they’re free, natural, and relevant for target niches or locations (depending on the listing directory).

 Citations are like directory links except they include a name, address, and phone number along with the website link.

 That just about covers most of the quality links you’ll ever need.
 You can learn more from our comprehensive article about types of backlinks.